richo/snowplow-wiki/technical-documentation/2-collectors/contrib-nodejs-collector/SnowCannon-setup-guide.md

 To install the binary package, please follow the appropriate [td-agent installation instructions] [td-agent-install].

-Happily, with the `td-agent` binary packages, the Amazon S3 output plugin fluent-plugin-s3 is installed by default, so we just need to configure `td-agent` correctly.
+Happily, with the `td-agent` binary packages, the Amazon S3 output plugin fluent-plugin-s3 is installed by default.

 #### Manual installation